 Dental XP, an online dental education resource, is a fantastic example of this.
 The site boasts an extensive catalog of articles and videos “for dentists, by dentists,” including detailed surgical walkthroughs and orthodontic strategies.
-Members can purchase a premium account or join for free, meaning anyone can benefit from wealth of information and services available.
+Members can purchase a premium account or join at no cost, meaning anyone can benefit from wealth of information and services available.
 Through the site, members can even access online courses and lectures taught by dental experts, or discuss related topics in the community forums.

 Other dental professionals have embraced online education in smaller ways, utilizing the technology to better connect with their clientele.
 Jacksonville, Florida dentists Tiffany Shields, DMD, and Charles Prizzia, DDS, for example, created an interactive website in order to spread proper oral hygiene practices.
 Along with dentist bios, the site contains comprehensive information about procedures, before and after photos of patients, and a smile analysis test.